 Seated Massage is staying informed via government and professional industry bodies regarding the general provision of massage therapy.

-Seated Massage and the practitioners representing them adhere to the Association of Massage Therapists (AMT) Massage Therapy Code of Conduct, including guidelines surrounding Infection Control and Hygiene.
+Seated Massage and the therapists representing them adhere to our professional association, The Association of Massage Therapists (AMT) Massage Therapy Code of Conduct, including guidelines surrounding Infection Control and Hygiene.
 Seated Massage is also informed by the Australian Traditional Medicine Society (ATMS) updates on current state and territory government policy regarding the current practice of massage therapy and infection control.

-All representing Seated Massage practitioner partners have completed the Australian Government’s recommended COVID-19 Infection Control Training for Healthcare Workers.
+All representing Seated Massage therapist partners must complete the Australian Government’s recommended COVID-19 Infection Control Training for Healthcare Workers.

 Assumption of risk

-Handwashing – Hands must be washed with soap and water when visibly dirty or visibly soiled, or after using the toilet.
+Handwashing – Hands must be washed with soap and water when visibly dirty or visibly soiled and after using the toilet.